jondashkyle/dropout-app/readme.md

 ## todo

-- [ ] Deploy on server and add dat
 - [ ] Scrape image assets (breaks with http)
-- [ ] Sticky navigation
 - [ ] Search/filter page list
 - [ ] Cloning/Forking UI
 - [ ] Reset
 - [ ] Settings Panel
 - [ ] Prev/Next in footer
+- [ ] Mark as read when reaching bottom of page

 ## change log

 ### 10/28/2017

 First release!
+Apart from making the damn thing there were these other items:

+- [x] Sticky navigation
+- [x] Deploy on server and add dat